-CPHL will regularly conduct internal audits and monitor its operations in order to identify and correct any potential occurrences of noncompliance or barriers to compliance.
-The Compliance Officer will also monitor the operation of the Compliance Program in order to determine compliance with laws, regulations, contractual requirements and other obligations.
+Centers Plan for Healthy Living will regularly conduct internal audits and monitor its operations in order to identify and correct any potential occurrences of noncompliance or barriers to compliance.
+The Compliance Officer will also audit and monitor the operation of the Compliance Program to determine compliance with laws, regulations, contractual requirements and other obligations.

-CPHL will assess current enforcement trends, guidance from regulatory authorities and potential compliance issues when assigning audit priorities.
+Centers Plan for Healthy Living will assess current enforcement trends, guidance from regulatory authorities, potential compliance issues of which it is aware when assigning audit priorities.

-Audit reports and/or findings will be prepared, and the results of an audit will be provided to the appropriate members of senior management and to the Compliance Committee to ensure that management is aware of the results and can take necessary steps to correct any concerns to prevent reoccurrence of the activity.
+Audit reports and/or findings will be prepared and the results of an audit will be provided to the appropriate members of senior management and to the Compliance Committee to ensure that management is aware of the results and can take necessary steps to correct any concerns to prevent reoccurrence of the activity.

-In addition, the Chief Compliance Officer will monitor areas where there is potential for fraud, waste and abuse.
-If necessary, the Chief Compliance Officer may also consider and recommend monitoring systems produced by outside vendors for possible incorporation into the auditing and monitoring activities.
-The Chief Compliance Officer and/or the department head will keep records of all internal audits.
+In addition, the Compliance Officer will monitor areas where there is potential for fraud and abuse.
+If necessary, the Compliance Officer may also consider and recommend monitoring systems produced by outside vendors for possible incorporation into the system.
+The Compliance Officer and/or the department head will keep records of all random internal audits of claims and any results of these audits.